 Does Storytelling play a role in making an organisation Agile?

-The moment we are trying to change mindsets, stories play a big role.
-I have written several blogs on changing minds with stories
+The moment we try to change mindsets, stories play a big role.
+I have written several blogs on changing minds with stories.

-Here is what Steve Denning had to say about Storytelling and Agile organisations
+Here is what Steve Denning has to say about Storytelling and Agile Organisations.

 Storytelling is a principal way in which you can change people’s minds and acquire an Agile mindset.
-People often ask me why storytelling?
+People often ask me, “Why storytelling?”
 The answer is simple.
 Often nothing else works.
-In many situations, it’s often the only way in which you get people to break out of their current way of looking at world and imagine something different.
+In many situations, it’s often the only way in which you get people to break out of their current way of looking at the world and imagine something different.

 So stories, either by living the story or experiencing the story, can lay the foundation for a new mindset.

 If Agile is on your agenda, Storytelling has to be too.